NAMI Skagit Resources

 Washington’s United General District 304 has created Tools2Thrive toolkits that can be used throughout the year.
 Resources include information and ideas that individuals can use throughout their daily lives to prioritize mental health and continue to cope with the obstacles of COVID-19.
 There are practical tools that everyone can use to improve their mental health and increase resiliency, regardless of the situations they are dealing with.

 Is your health insurance company making it hard for you to get coverage for mental health and/or substance use disorder services?
 The Washington State Office of the Insurance Commissioner can help you if you are on a commercial, fully insured plan or a Qualified Health Plan through the Washington State Health Benefit Exchange.

 Island County's new Autism Spectrum Disorder website!

 Island County now has an Autism Spectrum Disorder website.
 Want to know more about: Screening, Evaluations, Resources (check out our disability resource guides), Support, FAQs and more?
 The website is designed to easily walk you through the process of potential concern, diagnosis and beyond.

 University of Washington’s Forefront Suicide Prevention is translating the research and expertise of leading experts in suicide prevention into innovative approaches that can save lives.
 The laws, programs and partnerships they have developed across Washington state are serving as a national model for bringing suicide prevention and mental health to the forefront of legislative agendas, school curricula and public awareness.

-What The Science Says About Substance Use and Mental Health
+What The Science Says about Substance Use and Mental Health with Jason Kilmer